couchbase/couchbase-java-client/README.md

 # Official Couchbase Java SDK

+**NOTE: This repository contains the 2.x SDK series, which is currently in maintenance mode.
+We recommend that you check out our 3.x series, which can be found here: https://github.com/couchbase/couchbase-jvm-clients**

 This project is the official driver for Couchbase when working with Java (or on the JVM).
 It provides management, CRUD and query facilities through both asynchronous and synchronous APIs.

 ## Features ##